-Eg’s Wok Kitchen: Customisable Asian wok-fried dishes with over 25 toppings from RM12.90
+Eg’s Wok Kitchen: Customisable Asian wok-fried dishes with over 25 toppings & 20,000 unique combinations

 With numerous eateries to choose from, there are times when I crave the ability to customise my dish without having to prepare it myself.
 Unfortunately, not many establishments offer this option.
-That was until I stumbled upon Eg’s Wok Kitchen in Damansara Uptown.
+That was until I stumbled upon Eg’s Wok Kitchen in Damansara Uptown (now shifted to The Campus Ampang).

 Eg's Wok Kitchen - Store front